quantumsage10/nodejsMarch2025/readme.md

 # History

 why nodejs ?
-nodejs solves single thread problem & delegate/offload it's IO operations (async) to OS & never be out of thread apache has request per thread (not single thread) - can be out of thread
+- nodejs solves single thread problem & delegate/offload it's IO operations (async) to OS & never be out of thread
+- apache has request per thread (not single thread) -  in future could be out of thread

-comparision of nodejs vs apache - nodejs is really fast
+✨ comparision of nodejs vs apache - nodejs is really fast

 # REPL read-eval-print-loop
 - just for experiment